rigvedmaanas/Realtime-System-Monitoring-Solution/README.md

 ***

-Note: This project was made for the Science Exhibition in Kerala and got A grade in Sub-district level (Aluva).
+Note: This project was made for the Science Fair in Kerala and got A grade in Sub-district level (Aluva).
 The description given above is from the project report.

 # How to run this program